Fender Stratocaster vs Telecaster: Sound Difference and Specs

 The Stratocaster bridge is attached to springs that connect with the body of the guitar and allow the player to increase or decrease tension on the strings, creating a vibrato effect.
 This makes the Stratocaster a bit tougher to keep in tune, but a good setup goes a long way toward maintaining the tuning stability of either guitar.

 Many players "block" the bridge of their Strats, effectively turning it into a fixed bridge more similar to the Telecaster.
+For heavier styles of music, some players prefer Stratocasters equipped with Floyd Rose tremolo systems.

 Electronics: Both guitars are fairly simple under the hood, sticking to the basic blueprint outlined by Fender so many years ago.
 Here again the Stratocaster offers a little more flexibility when it comes to tone.
 Both guitars have master volume controls, but where the Telecaster has only one tone control, the Strat has one tone knob dedicated to the middle pickup, and one to the bridge pickup.